vitorialira92/ConwaysGameOfLife/README.md

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)

-NOTE: This project is a programming challenge given by the company where I am doing an internship.
-It consists in building the Conway'a Game of Life in Java.
+NOTE: This project is part of a programming challenge set by the company where I am currently interning.
+The task is to develop Conway’s Game of Life using Java.

 ## Table of Contents